sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-parquet.rst

 Prints the Results
 ------------------

-It prints the first few records
+It prints the first few records.